TerrordactylDesigns/boombot/README.md

 ##Administrator/"The Master":

-	All commands for the master require the word boombot to trigger.
+	All commands for the master require the setting for botname to trigger.
 	Commands are not required to be in any order: example - This is a really good song boombot.
-Will trigger the 'boombot good' command.
+Will trigger the 'boombot good' command. (replace boombot with whatever you set in the config.json)

 * djmode - make the bot get on stage and DJ